barumau/pandunia/english/lessons.md

 In the previous lesson you learned to answer ye and no to questions.
 The word **no** is used for denying something.
 Adding **no** in front of the verb turns an affirmative sentence to negative.

-> **mi cau ti.** = I greet you.
+> **mi salama ti.** = I greet you.
-> **mi no cau ti.** = I do not greet you.
+> **mi no salama ti.** = I do not greet you.

 Conceptually negation means the absence or non-existence of the negated word.
-In the phrase **mi no cau ti** the negative word **no** denies the existence of greeting.
+In the phrase **mi no salama ti** the negative word **no** denies the existence of greeting.
 In Pandunia the negative word affects the word that follows it.
 Different scopes of negation may result depending on the location of the negative word.

 > **mi cing ti saf kamar.** = I ask you to clean the room.
 > **mi no cing ti saf kamar.** = I do NOT ask you to clean the room.